-The theme for our WIN 2019 seminar is Aquatic Food Systems.
+The theme for our WIN 2019 seminar is Aquatic Food Systems, Nutrition, and Health.

 Food production can occur on land or under water.
 Aquatic food systems comprise fresh and saltwater resources, include wild and farmed aquatic organisms, and encompass outdoor and indoor systems, such as hydroponics and aquaponics.
 There is growing demand for knowledge about aquatic food systems and their management, both in Pacific Northwest and worldwide.